How to Install a Golf Cart Lift Kit Yourself

 Alright, you’ve got your lift kit and you’re ready to transform your cart.
 This is where the real fun begins.
 Installing a lift kit is a totally manageable weekend project, but it requires patience and the right approach.
 We’ll walk you through the process one step at a time.
 Remember to always follow the specific instructions that came with your kit, as models can vary.
 Whether you're upgrading one of our personal vehicles or a workhorse from our commercial line, taking your time is key to getting it right.

-Step 1: Power Down and Secure Your Cart
+Step 1: Safely Secure Your Golf Cart

 First things first: safety.
 Before you even think about lifting the cart, you need to power it down completely.
 Turn the key to the 'Off' position and remove it.
 For electric carts, find the run/tow switch (usually under the seat) and flip it to 'Tow.'
 This disconnects the power from the motor, preventing any accidental movement while you're working.
 It’s a simple step that’s crucial for your safety.
 Finally, chock the wheels that will remain on the ground to ensure the cart doesn’t roll while you work on it.

-Step 2: Remove the Front Suspension
+Step 2: Disassemble the Front Suspension

 Now it’s time to get access to the front suspension.
 Using a sturdy floor jack, lift the front of the cart and place jack stands securely under the frame rails for support.
 Never work under a cart that’s only held up by a jack.
 Once it’s stable, you can remove the front wheels.
 Next, you’ll disconnect the tie rods from the steering assembly and remove the factory spindles or A-arms, depending on your cart’s setup.
 Keep all your nuts and bolts organized; you might need some of the original hardware later.